tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/statements.md

 ## Basic auth
 **v1.0.0**

-In ksqldb you can use the [Http-Basic authentication](https://docs.ksqldb.io/en/latest/operate-and-deploy/installation/server-config/security/#configuring-listener-for-http-basic-authenticationauthorization) mechanism:
+In `ksqlDB` you can use the [Http-Basic authentication](https://docs.ksqldb.io/en/latest/operate-and-deploy/installation/server-config/security/#configuring-listener-for-http-basic-authenticationauthorization) mechanism:
 ```C#
 var httpClient = new HttpClient
 {